vRallev/SVM/README.md

 Android SVM
 ============

-This is a project for a course from Professor Joachim Giesen I attended at the Friedrich Schiller University Jena.
-The goal is to write a support vector machine for Android.
+This was a project for a course from Professor Joachim Giesen at the Friedrich Schiller University Jena.
+The task was to write a support vector machine.
+I've chosen Android as platform.

 **Important:** This project uses Android's old build system.
 If you want to test the compiled project, install the [attached .apk file](SVM.apk).